BojanDjurdjevic995/gallery/README.md

     return redirect()->route('news.index');
 }
 ```
-For delete gallery use this method:
+For delete gallery use this code:
 ```
 StoreGallery::delete('App\YourModel', $id_news_or_post, 'column_in_database', 'yourDisk');
 ```